Learning styles

 References

 Coffield, F., Moseley, D., Hall, E., & Ecclestone, K. (2004).
-Learning styles and pedagogy in post-16 learning: a systematic and critical review.
-Learning and Skills Research Centre.
+Learning styles and pedagogy in post-16 learning: A systematic and critical review.
+Learning and Skills Research Centre. https://www.voced.edu.au/content/ngv%3A13692

 Cuevas, J. (2015).
 Is learning styles-based instruction effective?
 A comprehensive analysis of recent research on learning styles.
-Educational Research and Evaluation: An International Journal on Theory and Practice, 13(3), 308–333. https://doi.org/10.1177/1477878515606621
+Theory and Research in Education, 13(3), 308–333. https://doi.org/10.1177/1477878515606621

-Pashler, H., McDaniel, M., Rohrer, D., & Bjork, R. (2008).
-Learning Styles: Concepts and Evidence.
-Psychological Science in the Public Interest: A Journal of the American Psychological Society, 9(3), 105–119. https://doi.org/10.1111/j.1539-6053.2009.01038.x
+Pashler, H., McDaniel, M., Rohrer, D., & Bjork, R. (2009).
+Learning styles: Concepts and evidence.
+Psychological Science in the Public Interest, 9(3), 105–119. https://doi.org/10.1111/j.1539-6053.2009.01038.x

 Additional Resources